DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching/index.md

 At the beginning of the section, I said:

-_"we can't use our classic rasterization pipeline to render them"_
+> _we can't use our classic rasterization pipeline to render them_

 This was a bit of a lie my friends.
 To generate the rays, we are going to take advantage of the rasterization.
 We are basically going to render a cube to